 Tax Classification of a Single-Member LLC

-Under the default classification rules, a single-member LLC is treated as a disregarded entity (pass-through tax treatment like the sole proprietor) for tax purposes unless it elects C-corporation tax status.
-A single-member LLC meeting the requirements for the S-corporation election can elect S-corporation tax status upon formation (or after formation if it elected C-corporation tax status).
+Under the default classification rules, a single-member LLC is treated as a disregarded entity (pass-through tax treatment like the sole proprietor) for tax purposes unless it elects corporation tax status.
+A single-member LLC meeting the requirements for the S-corporation election can elect S-corporation tax status.
 The primary difference between the taxation of the single-member LLC taxed as a sole proprietor and the single-member LLC taxed as an S-Corp is the difference in how Medicare and Social Security taxes (i.e. self-employment taxes) are paid.
-By electing S-corp. tax treatment, many LLC owners can save on their taxes.
+By electing S-Corp tax treatment, many LLC owners can save on their taxes.

 LLC Taxed as Sole Proprietor.
 The member is considered self-employed, and therefore is responsible for paying Social Security and Medicare taxes on all of the company profits.
 Any business expenses and income are reported on the member’s personal income tax return.
 In addition, the owner is responsible for paying personal income tax on all company profits.

 LLC Taxed as S-Corp.
 The member owner-employee must be paid a reasonable salary.
 The LLC will report the salary as a business expense, and the owner will report both the salary and any remaining business profit on his or her personal tax return.
 However, member owner-employee will only pay Social Security and Medicare taxes on the owner's salary.
 The remainder of the profits are not subject to these taxes.

 SCENARIO 1: Suppose you are a single-member LLC taxed as a sole proprietor.
 If your business generates $100,000 in profits, you will be required to report $100,000 of income, and you will pay Social Security tax and Medicare tax on the entire $100,000.